ParkerRedford/physics-engine/README.md

-This experimental project is an all neutral GPU-accelerated deterministic physics engine.
-Research Question: What happens if we compile math equations ourselves, and put them on the GPU?
-My hypothesis is to determine whether or not this engine will be able to surpass other physics engines in performance under scientific simulated environments or other known demanding physics tasks.
-Here are the GPUs I will be testing the engines on: 9800 XTX, 2080 RTX, R9 M380, Geforce 670M, and Intel UHD Graphics 620.
+# Intro and Why
+This project is mainly experimental.
+I read that physics engines use Euler's or Runge-Kutta 4 methods to simulate physics.
+Both methods are computationally heavy where Euler can require 15,000 FLOPs whereas 60,000 FLOPs for RK4 for each particle, dot, or object; on top of that, both methods are non-deterministic.
+I believe I can reduce that count down to around 300-1000 FLOPs max by having the physics engine actually solve these math equations symbolically to precompute everything from kinematics, graphics, and special effects at runtime.
+If the engine can't find a closed-form of an integral, it'll use a complex analysis or a numerical analysis pathway to keep the FLOP count low.
+I don't know what this project can do except acheive higher performance rates.
+Here are the GPUs I will be testing on to compare and contrast these physics engines: 9800 XTX, 2080 RTX, R9 M380, Geforce 670M, and Intel UHD Graphics 620.

+# Stage 1
-The first stage of the project is to make a function that takes a math equation (both real and complex) and output its derivative, partial derivative, integral, or Taylor series.
+The first stage of the project is to make a function that takes a math equation (both real and complex) and output its derivative, partial derivative, or integral.
 I will build a small website app to help debug the equations for later use for the physics engine.

 There are some missing components from our current symbolic mathematical solutions where there is a solution from academia.
 One such missing component is regarding with the Taylor and Macluarin series.
 When I use Google, AI, or Mathematic the best they give me is the Macluarin seires of a math equation instead of the Taylor series.
 Here are a few examples of the ones they give me.